Adhesions are not preventable by surgical technique alone

 A Proven Legacy

 More than 4 million patients have received SEPRAFILM in clinical use worldwide.
-Robust clinical trials (n=2,133) across five clinical studies resulted in SEPRAFILM significantly reducing the incidence, extent, and severity following abdominopelvic surgery1,4
+Robust clinical data (n=2,133) across five clinical studies have demonstrated the safety and efficacy of SEPRAFILM Adhesion Barrier.
+2-6

 Bioresorbable and Synthetic